Xbox One Spring Update Rolling Out With New UI, Beam Streaming, And Screen Time

 Parents will love this new feature while their children may start cursing Microsoft’s name.
 The Xbox One now supports placing limits on how much time children spend playing on the Xbox One.

 This is an account based system that can be enabled by logging into a parent account at Microsoft.com/family.
 This will list all child accounts for the parent.
-Simply select “Screen Time” from the available options for a child account and you’ll be able to enable the feature, set daily time allowances, plus set the earliest and latest time in the day they can play.
+Simply select “Screen Time” from the available options for a child account, and you’ll be able to enable the feature, set daily time allowances, plus set the earliest and latest time of day they can play.

 Other Features